ufcg-lsd/saps-engine/README.md

 Status: | Tells if image was purged from database or not
 Error: | Tells if image processing returned an error

+### Image States
+  While running SEBAL Engine application, each image might be in several different states.
+The image state will show in which phase exactly the execution is.

+    not_downloaded: image was not downloaded by crawler yet
+    downloading: image is being downloaded by crawler from nasa repository downloaded : image is downloaded by crawler
+    running_r: image is ready to be processed/is being processed by worker node
+    finished: image successfully processed by worker node
+    fetching: image is being fetched into a swift
+    fetched: image successfully fetched

 ## Configuring SEBAL Engine
 ### Getting all dependencies